Codes of Practice

 - issue fines or penalties – that is the role of regulators such as the Australian Securities and Investments Commission.

 We offer training for financial services providers and consumer representatives on the role and function of Code Compliance Committees, including how they monitor and investigate code breaches.
 Contact us for details.

 The Code Team’s role is to ensure financial services providers comply with their industry’s code of practice.
 We do not provide compensation.
 If you are seeking compensation, talk to your financial services provider or lodge a dispute with the Financial Ombudsman Service.

 If you believe a financial services provider may have breached one of the codes of practice we administer, you can report your concern to the Code Team.

-Before contacting us, please check your financial services provider is a code subscriber by consulting registers for the general insurance, banking or customer owned banking industries.
+Before contacting us, please check your financial services provider is a code subscriber by consulting registers for the life insurance, general insurance, banking or customer owned banking industries.
 For a full list of insurance brokers who subscribe to the Insurance Brokers Code of Practice (as at 30 June 2014), see Appendix A in the Insurance Brokers Code Compliance Committee 2013–14 Annual Report.